Newton Stone: Unknown script

-The stone has an inscription written in an unknown alphabetic script consisting of 43 symbols across the top front, and has attracted scholars for the last two centuries, also due to the symbol, similar to swastika in the 4th row, which can be possibly compared to the letter x in Latin alphabet.
+The stone has an inscription written in an unknown alphabetic script consisting of 43 symbols across the top front, and has attracted scholars for the last two centuries, also due to the symbol similar to swastika in the 4th row, which can be possibly compared to the letter x in Latin alphabet.
 The letters on the Newton alphabetic inscription are most similar to Late Antique informal writing found on media such as wax tablets, lead curse tablets and ceramics.
 The existence of the stone also implies that some people in early Pictish Aberdeenshire had knowledge of writing using an informal, stylus-based Latin-letter script.
 Numerous theories about the script's meaning and language have been suggested.
-Mill (1863) suggested a Phoenician origin of the inscription, Graves (1885) proposed Greek and Latin, Moore (1865) considered script written in Hebrew and Sanskrit, though many scholars agreed on the inscription being a "debased Roman cursive" The unknown script is also often compared to the glosses from Codex Usserianus Primus and Springmount Bog Tablets.
+Mill (1863) suggested a Phoenician origin of the inscription, Graves (1885) proposed Greek and Latin, Moore (1865) considered script written in Hebrew and Sanskrit, though many scholars agreed on the inscription being a "debased Roman cursive".
+The unknown script is also often compared to the glosses from Codex Usserianus Primus and Springmount Bog Tablets.

-Kilptatrick suggested reading of the script as:
+Kilpatrick suggested reading of the script as: